Kyriosity/read-write/README+/.net/README.md

 ## Bottom lines

 Genuine `C++` or `Perl` experts are legitimate in branding `C#` as "just another _Basic_".
 Veterans of JavaScript and pioneers of TypeScript will find it too rigid.
-While `C#` adepts will argue that their language harnesses design fantasies for the sake of development progress and prevents wicker code.
+While `C#` adepts will argue that their language harnesses exploration, streamlines design fantasies to development progress, and prevents wicker code.

-Languages like TypeScript may lack some of the best aspects of `C#` (such as LINQ), but offer more flexible syntax and cutting-edge features.
+Languages like TypeScript may lack some of the best `C#` aspects (such as LINQ), but offer more flexible syntax and cutting-edge features.

-And with all the praise given, **`C#`** isn't monumentally accomplished and has its foibles and lacks ([**README**➕](README+) for criticisms, wishlists, and ideas).
+Finally, with all the praise given, **`C#`** isn't monumentally accomplished and has its foibles and lacks: [**README**➕](README+) for criticisms, wishlists, and ideas.

 🔚 🌔 ...
 2020-2025 ...